Hawke's Bay Airport

 Hawke's Bay Airport (IATA: NPE, ICAO: NZNR), commonly referred to as Napier Airport, is Hawke's Bay's main commercial airport, serving domestic flights to the main centres of Auckland, Wellington and Christchurch, and smaller centres such as Gisborne.
-The airport is 5.8 km from Napier and 20.7 km from Hastings.
+The airport is located in the north of Napier and 20.7 km from Hastings.
+As of 2023 it is the seventh busiest airport in New Zealand.

-452,000 travellers passed through the terminal in the 12 months to June 2013.
-This increased to 652,426 in the 12 months to June 2017.

 General

 Hawke's Bay Airport is in Westshore, a suburb of Napier, and is sometimes referred to as Napier Airport.
 It is sited on the former Ahuriri Lagoon, an area that was raised above sea level by the 1931 Hawke's Bay earthquake.
 The airport is permitted to allow limited international flights for aircraft with up to fourteen people on board by prior arrangement with Air Napier or Skyline Aviation.
 Hastings Aerodrome is another, smaller airport, 22 km to the south near Hastings, used primarily for flight training and recreational aviation, which Hawke's Bay Airport does not offer.